FAQs (Or, at least, "Asked Questions")

 The yarn I want is sold out.
 Do you do dyed-to-order/preorder?

-I will do dyed-to-order for sweater’s quantities (four or more skeins of the same colorway on the same base) and for special occasions like Advent, but in general, I don’t.
+I will do dyed-to-order for sweater’s quantities (four or more skeins of the same colorway on the same base) and sometimes for special occasions, but in general, I don’t.
 Sustainability is really important to me—and I’m not here for creativity carpal tunnel syndrome from dyeing the same thing I’m not necessarily feeling over and over again.
 I love dyeing yarn and I would like to keep doing so, and obligation is a joy thief for me.

 What needle size do I use with your yarn?